CameliaD/CameliaD/README.md

 ## Availability for freelancing
 I'm currently available for part-time freelancing projects with a focus on Microsoft technologies, especially PowerShell, Active Directory, Azure, Office 365, and Intune.
 If you're interested in working with me, please feel free to reach out via email at camelia.bobaru@gmail.com. 💼

+I'm fluent in English and German, and am happy to discuss any projects you may have in mind.
 Thanks for checking out my profile!